Simeon ben Zemah Duran: Biography

-Duran's Magen Avot was a polemic against Christians and Muslims, of which the fourth chapter of the second part was published separately as Keshet u-Magen (The Arrow and the Shield).
+Duran's Magen Avot (Shield of the Forefathers) was a polemic against Christians and Muslims, of which the fourth chapter of the second part was published separately as Keshet u-Magen ("Bow and shield").
+Keshet u-Magen is a two-part polemic, with the first segment attacking Christianity and the second sharply criticizing Islam.
+This second segment is considered the most severe critique of Islam ever written by a medieval Jewish author, showcasing Duran's deep knowledge of Islamic texts, including the Quran, hadith, and tafsir.

 Works

 Simon was prolific.
 He wrote commentaries on several tractates of the Mishnah and the Talmud and on Alfasi (Nos.
 4, 5, 7, 11, 12, and 16 in the list of his works given below); he treated various religious dogmas as well as the synagogal rite of Algiers (Nos.
 5, 8, 10, 16), while in his responsa he showed a profound acquaintance with the entire halakic literature.
 His theologico-philosophical scholarship, as well as his secular learning, is conspicuous in his elaborate work, Magen Abot, in which he also appears as a clever controversialist (No. 7).
 The same ability is evidenced in his writings against Hasdai Crescas, which afford him an opportunity to defend Maimonides (No. 2), in his commentary on the Pentateuch (No. 6), where he takes occasion to enter into polemics with Levi ben Gershon, and in that on the Book of Job (No. 1), especially the introduction.
 In his commentary on the Pirke Avot he shows a broad historical sense (No. 7, part iv.) and it is not improbable that the tradition which ascribes to him the historico-didactic poem Seder ha-Mishneh leha-Rambam (No. 9) is well founded.

 Simon also wrote a considerable number of poems, both religious and secular (Nos.
 9 [?], 15); commented on the Pesah Haggadah, the Hoshanot, the works of more ancient poets (Nos.
 5 (c), 13, 14), and he was the author of numerous pamphlets.
 The following list of Duran's writings is arranged according to the letters of the Hebrew alphabet, on the basis of a catalogue drawn up by the author himself (Responsa, vol. iii.):